Life insurance distributors advisor value proposition

 Distributors are addressing these issues by adopting Agency Management Systems that centralize carrier feeds.
 It can mean connecting to advisor sales and service tools like CRMs and portals, so that advisors have access to accurate data in real-time.

 Increasingly data is becoming the foundation of compelling advisor value propositions.
-Distributors and carriers are working together to harness the vast volumes of data they’ve collected generations to add value throughout the value chain.
+Distributors and carriers are working together to harness the vast volumes of data they’ve collected for generations to add value throughout the value chain.